 - If both godparents are available to sponsor you, is one of them a better choice for a Confirmation sponsor? - Is the person a good role model for the Catholic way of life? - Does the person have time to spend with you as you prepare for Confirmation?
 Is he or she available to come to the rehearsal and the celebration of Confirmation?
-(Even if the

-• Would you feel comfortable talking about your faith with this person?
+(Even if the person can't come, he or she might still be a good sponsor.
+Check with your leader or catechist about this.) - Would you feel comfortable talking about your faith with this person?